jasonbot/weblog/content/weblog/llms.md

 Don't fool yourselves into thinking that once your default choice is 'I'll ask ChatGPT' that ChatGPT won't find a way to squeeze for as much as ity can because it's insinuated itself into your lifestyle.

+# LLM Tools as Developer Aids

+This is something that I see regularly on my radar as a software engineer. _I USE LLM CODE ASSISTANCE_, but _I do not think it is worth the trouble at least 75% of the time_.

+## An LLM Assistant Is Trained On Already Written Code

+Languages and frameworks that exist today can be handled no problem, but if we limit ourselves to what models are trained on, we can't adopt new languages, frameworks, libraries.
+An LLM-guided software engineering world is a world where software engineering is frozen in time.

+## Writing Code Is Probably The Easiest Part Of Coding

+Writing code is usually an exploratory process for me in which I 'feel out' the problem space.
+I very seldom use plain English to describe my problems because English is less precise and less able to express to the computer what I want it to do.
+It's also harder to write.
+We use programming languages because they're good at telling computers what to do.
+Telling a computer to write its own code by asking it in English is just adding a step.

+Not to mention that fact that _reading code is always harder than writing it_.
+We have let the computer do the easy part and asked it to inflict the hard part on us from minute one of the code existing.
+By letting the tool do the coding _we're adding cognitive load to a process that already worked fine as-is for many of us_.

+## Every Prior Advancement in Developer Productivity Followed a Pattern Entirely Unlike this One

+I don't think an LLM is going to steal my job.
+Every change in technology that made devlopers more productive over the last 50 years has only increased the demand for software, and every productivity boost that was supposed to cut the number of people needed has only grown it.
+For example: your startup probably has more Infra/DevOps engineers than a startup of the equivalent size had Sysadmins in the pre-cloud era.

+Usually improvements to the craft of software engineering have been via _better tools and languages_.
+In the instance of the LLM-assisted coding world, we have given up on the idea of amking a better progrmaming language and have instead decided we can't do any better and are using non-deterministic macro expansion/copy-paste agents in teh form of LLM-enabled development tools.

+This would be like C never taking off because someone invented a better assembly macro processor, or Python/Ruby/etc never taking off because the interpreters could never get memory management right.
+We'll just ask an LLM to translate our machine code into a different machine code, rather than find an appropriate way of expressing these computing concepts in a better way.

 # How LLMs are Sold

 I'll say this is my least objective or reasonable prong critiquing LLMs as they are currently practiced, but the strongest one I go to when asked what I think about LLMs: **cheerleaders are fucking annoying**.
 When I hear ridiculously stupid, not-backed-up-by-evidence claims about what LLMs can and will do I immediately knee-jerk block the person for being so stupid.
 The people who know the least about what they are talking about are being the loudest.

+We _had_ "agentic" software before, it was just called "computer programs" or sometimes "automations" or "APIs" or "integrations" or "cronjobs."
+The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unecessarily thrown away for a new term for the same thing. _There is so much marketing baked into the terminology_.